Stella213/Hackathon-2019/project overview.md

 * Housing: has housing loan? (“yes”,“no”)
 * Loan: has personal loan? “yes”,“no”)

-# Related with the last contact of the current campaign
+2.last contact of the current campaign
 * Contact: contact communication type
 * Day: last contact day of the month
 * Month: last contact month of year
 * Duration: last contact duration, in seconds (numeric)

-# Other Variables
+3.other variables
 * Campaign: number of contacts performed during this campaign and for this client
 * Pdays: number of days that passed by after the client was last contacted from a previous campaign (-1 means - client was not previously contacted)
 * Previous: number of contacts performed before this campaign and for this client